codefresh-io/cap-docs.codefresh.io/_docs/installation/codefresh-on-prem.md

       skipCRD: true
 ```

+## Install the Codefresh Platform

+### Before you begin

-## Download and Install `kcfi`
+### Step1 : Download and extract `kcfi`

-`kcfi` is a single binary and doesn’t have any dependencies.
+Download the binary for `kcfi`.
+It is a single binary without dependencies.

-Download the binary from [GitHub](https://github.com/codefresh-io/kcfi/releases).
+1. Download the binary from [GitHub](https://github.com/codefresh-io/kcfi/releases){:target="\_blank"}.
   >Note: Darwin is for OSX

-Extract the downloaded file.
+1. Extract the downloaded file.

-Copy the file to your $PATH, i.e. `cp /path/to/kcfi /usr/local/bin`
+1. Copy the file to your $PATH: `cp /path/to/kcfi /usr/local/bin`

-## Install the Codefresh Platform

-### Step 1 -- Set the Current Context
+### Step 2: Set the current context

-Make sure you have a `kubeconfig` file with the correct context set.
+* Make sure you have a `kubeconfig` file with the correct context, as in this example:

-i.e.,

 ```
 kubectl config get-contexts                  # display list of contexts kubectl config use-context my-cluster-name   # set the default context to my-cluster-name kubectl config current-context               # verify the current-context`
 ```

-### Step 2 -- Prepare the Codefresh Platform Installation

-Run the following:
+### Step 3: Initialize and configure `config.yaml`
+Prepare the platform for installation by initializing the directory with `config.yaml`.
+Then edit `config.yaml` and configure all installation settings, including files and directories required, and then deploy to Kubernetes.

+The `config.yaml` is includes descriptions for every parameter.

+1. Create the directory with the `config.yaml`:

 ```
 kcfi init codefresh [-d /path/to/stage-dir]
 ```
-Running the init command will create a directory containing a `config.yaml` file, which will be uses to configure our installation, along with other files and directories required for the installation.

-Edit the configuration in `config.yaml` and deploy to Kubernetes.
-The `config.yaml` is very descriptive and it contains an explanation for every parameter.

-#### Installation Methods (Helm or Codefresh CRD)

-You have the option to install by either the Codefresh CRD Definition (as described above), or by using Helm, which will install/upgrade the chart from the client.
-Define either **operator** or **helm** as your preferred installation method in the `config.yaml`:
+1. Below `installer`, define your installation method as either Helm or Codefresh CRD:

 ```yaml
   installer: